yourlabs/django-autocomplete-light/docs/source/index.rst

 Topics
 ------

-Using just the concepts you've learned in the tutorial, we've built-in several really cool things, backed by live examples.
+Using just the concepts you've learned in the reference, here are some of the things you can do.

 .. toctree::
    :maxdepth: 1